openhab/openhab-addons/bundles/org.openhab.binding.shelly/README.md

 |white     |             |         |         |Color settings: only valid in WHITE mode                               |
 |          |temperature  |Number   |r/w      |color temperature (K): 0..100% or 3000..6500                           |
 |          |brightness   |Dimmer   |         |Brightness: 0..100% or 0..100                                          |

+Note: The openHAB color picker has only values for red/green/blue (RGB), not for white as supported by the RGBW2.
+Beside channel `hsb` the binding also offers the `white` channel (hsb as only RGB values).
+Or control each color separately with channels `red`, `blue`, `green` (those are advanced channels).

 #### Shelly Duo (thing-type: shellybulbduo)

+This information applies to the Shelly Duo-1 as well as the Duo White for the G10 socket.

 |Group     |Channel      |Type     |read-only|Description                                                            |
 |----------|-------------|---------|---------|-----------------------------------------------------------------------|